-The Board's FY 2013 Budget Request for \$29,415,000 and 120 FTEs includes funding for statutory increases in civilian salaries and associated employee benefits (e.g., employer contributions to employee health benefit and retirement accounts, matching Thrift Savings Plan contributions).
-A brief description of each follows (a full explanation is included on the referenced page number):
+The Board's FY 2014 Budget Request for \$29,915,000 and 120 FTEs includes funding for statutory increases in civilian salaries and associated employee benefits (e.g., employer contributions to employee health benefit and retirement accounts, matching Thrift Savings Plan contributions), and increases in Government Services costs offset by net reduction in other accounts.
+A brief description of each requirement and associated funding request follows (a full explanation is included on the referenced page number):

-New Budget Authority FTEs Page Reference Baseline - FY 2012 President's Budget/Enacted Appropriation \$29,130,000 120 Funding for the assumed 0.5% civilian pay raise effective in January, 2013 and other salary adjustments.
-[Note: budget projection based on paying increased salaries and benefits for nine months in FY 2013 for a 0.5% federal pay raise and other salary adjustments.] \$85,000 10 Funding for inspector general services.
-[Note: estimated funding under Interagency Agreement with the Nuclear Regulatory Commission for inspector general services.] \$200,000 10 FY 2013 New Budget Authority \$29,415,000 120
+New Budget Authority FTEs Page Reference Baseline - FY 2012 President's Budget/Enacted Appropriation \$29,130,000 120 Funding for the proposed 1.0% civilian pay raise effective in January, 2014 and other salary adjustments.
+[Note: budget projection based on paying increased salaries and benefits for nine months in FY 2014 for a 1.0% federal pay raise and other salary adjustments.] \$200,000 11 Funding for increases in Government Services.
+[Note: funding necessary for increases in Department of Homeland Security building security costs and to fund inspector general services.] \$475,000 11 Net funding decreases.
+[Note: decreased funding necessary due to net cost reductions.] (\$300,000) 11 Funding to address a decrease in unobligated balances from the previous year.
+[Note: additional new budget authority needed for FY 2014 budgeted obligations to make up for a decrease in unobligated balances available as a budgetary resource.] \$410,000 11 Total Additional Funding Requirements in FY 2014 Budget Request. \$785,000 FY 2014 New Budget Authority \$29,915,000 120